kenhys/kenhys/README.md

 - 🔭 I’m currently working on making "Unstable Life" comfortable.

-The development of free software is important, and the delivery ecosystem of free software becomes important, too.
+The development of free software is important, and I believe that the delivery ecosystem of free software is also important.

 This is why I'm working as a member of Debian Project.